lisrael1/pandas_eda/README.md

 You constantly need to check your data status,
 But you cannot do values_counts, isna and all those stuffs every second...

-pandas_eda will show you status and frequent values for each column!
+pandas_eda is an Exploratory Data Analysis tool that will show you status and frequent values for each column!
 You will be focused on what you have on the spot.

 **Demo** is the best way to understand: